troglobit/rfctl/README.md

 created by Tord Andersson.
 It is released under the GNU General Public License (GPL), version 2.
 See the file [COPYING][] for details.

-Code fragments from rfcmd by Tord Andersson, Micke Prag, Gudmund Berggren, Tapani Rintala, and others.
+Code fragments from `rfcmd` by Tord Andersson, Micke Prag, Gudmund Berggren, Tapani Rintala, and others.
+The kernel driver, `pibang.ko`, is based on `lirc_serial.c` by Ralph Metzler et al.

 [COPYING]:       COPYING
 [HARDWARE.md]:   HARDWARE.md